okgomike/okgomike.github.io/content/products/LD-020-window-stay-casement-window-hinge-hardware.md

 slug: ld-020-window-stay-casement-window-hinge-hardware
 ---

-This window stay and casement window hinge hardware provides smooth, controlled opening and secure positioning for UPVC, aluminum, and timber casement windows in residential, commercial, and architectural applications.
-The nylon friction washer system holds the sash at any angle without slipping, eliminating the need for additional casement stays or props while allowing precise ventilation control.
+This window stay and casement window hinge hardware delivers smooth, controlled opening and secure positioning for UPVC, aluminum, and timber casement windows across residential, commercial, and architectural projects.
+The nylon friction washer system locks the sash at any angle without slipping, removing the need for extra props while enabling precise ventilation adjustment.

-The 304 stainless steel construction resists corrosion in outdoor exposure, with the option of galvanized steel for cost-sensitive projects in dry climates.
-Eight length options from 8-inch to 24-inch cover sash heights from 600mm to 1800mm, with custom stack heights matching European, American, and Asian window profile channels.
-The restrictor option limits opening to 100mm for child safety compliance, while the easy-clean position holds the sash at 15 degrees for exterior glass cleaning from inside the building.
-The reversible design fits both left-hand and right-hand opening windows without separate part numbers.
-Concealed fixing channels hide installation screws for a clean architectural appearance.
-OEM branding, custom colors, and integrated window hardware systems support wholesale programs for window fabricators and architectural hardware distributors.
+304 stainless steel construction provides reliable anti-corrosion performance for outdoor installations, while galvanized steel variants offer cost-effective solutions for dry inland climates.
+Eight standard lengths ranging from 8-inch to 24-inch suit sash heights between 600mm and 1800mm, with customizable stack heights compatible with European, American, and Asian window profile channels.

+Built-in safety and convenience functions include an optional opening restrictor (limits gap to 100mm for child protection) and a dedicated 15° easy-clean position to access exterior glass from indoors.
+The universal reversible design fits both left-hand and right-hand windows without separate stock items, and concealed mounting channels hide screws for a neat minimalist finish.
+We support full OEM customization including laser branding, bespoke finishes, and matched hardware sets for window manufacturers and architectural hardware distributors.